ribs.archives.SlidingBoundariesArchive

 This archive is the container described in Fontaine 2019.
 Just like the GridArchive, it can be visualized as an n-dimensional grid in the measure space that is divided into a certain number of cells in each dimension.
 Internally, this archive stores a buffer with the buffer_capacity most recent solutions and uses them to determine the boundaries of each dimension of the measure space.
 After every remap_frequency solutions are inserted, the archive remaps the boundaries based on the solutions in the buffer.

 Initially, the archive has no solutions, so it cannot automatically calculate the boundaries.
-Thus, until the first remap, this archive divides the measure space defined by ranges into equally sized cells.
+Thus, until the first remap, this archive divides the measure space defined by ranges into equally-sized cells.

 Overall, this archive attempts to make the distribution of the space illuminated by the archive more accurately match the true distribution of the measures when they are not uniformly distributed.